This Day in History: Rachel Silverthorn makes a daring ride

 On this day in 1778, Rachel Silverthorn makes a daring ride.
-Tradition has it that she volunteered for her mission when no man would!
+Tradition has it that she volunteered for her mission when no man would.
 She has been called one of the Paul Reveres of the West Branch Valley in Pennsylvania.

 There were **so many** brave women who did amazing things during the American Revolution!
 Why do our history books teach us so little about them?

 At the time, a tense situation existed on the Pennsylvania frontier.
-The British had allied themselves with local Indian tribes, and Indian attacks were becoming more frequent.
-On June 10, local settlers were shaken when the Plum Tree Massacre occurred.
-A group of sixteen settlers was attacked by Indians.
-Several of the settlers, including women and children, were killed and scalped.
-That massacre was followed by another on July 3.
-Indians later collected monetary rewards for 227 American scalps.
+The British had allied themselves with local Indian tribes, so Indian attacks were becoming more and more frequent.
+On June 10, local settlers were shaken by the so-called Plum Tree Massacre: Sixteen settlers, including women and children, were attacked.
+Several were killed and scalped.
+That massacre soon was followed by a second on July 3.

 One of these riders was a woman named Rachel Silverthorn.
-She had sought refuge in a local fort, Fort Muncy.
-Importantly, a Captain John Brady was also said to be there at the time.
+She had sought refuge in a local fort, Fort Muncy, but some men were still out in the field harvesting their crops, under the protection of soldiers and militia.

-Some men were doing exactly that on August 8 when they were attacked by Indians.
-Captain Brady’s son was there and was unfortunately shot, stabbed with a spear, and scalped.
-A survivor quickly rode to Fort Muncy with news of the attack.
-Obviously, other settlers in the area would need to be warned!
-Can you imagine what it must have been like to stand in Captain Brady’s shoes?
-He had just received devastating news, but he still needed to lead those at the fort.
-“Brave soldier that he was,” one local historian writes, “he controlled his own anxiety and grief and thought of the safety of other harvesting bands that had gone from the fort that morning.”
 He gathered the settlers and asked for a volunteer to ride, spreading word of the danger.
 He concluded with the thundering question, “Who will go on this errand of mercy?”
 At first, no one moved.
 The settlers were terrified!
 Of course they didn’t want to ride.
 Would they be riding to their death?
 It was at this moment that the young Silverthorn quietly volunteered.
 Reportedly, she sprang into the saddle of the captain’s horse and rode off before anyone could stop her.

 Silverthorn accomplished her task.
 She warned the families in the area, who traveled to the safety of Fort Muncy.
 She herself made it back to the fort by nightfall, unharmed.